-Eiliv Frich Flydal, Norway, investigative journalist at Dagbladet / db.no.
+Eiliv Frich Flydal, Norway, investigative journalist at Verdens Gang, vg.no, Norway’s most read Norwegian newspaper.
 Flydal has previously covered topics such as politics, public spending and environmental issues.
-Worked on the Sandcastles-files revealing tax fraud in Norway in collaboration with OCCRP.
-Flydal is on the board of The foundation for investigative journalism in Norway (SKUP) and a member of the Norwegian Press openness committee.
+Flydal has worked on the Sandcastles-files revealing tax fraud in Norway in collaboration with OCCRP.
+He is on the board of The foundation for investigative journalism in Norway (SKUP) and a member of the Norwegian Press transparency committee.

 Stephane Horel, France, works as an investigative journalist for Le Monde.
 She is specialized in corporate lobbying, conflict of interest and the manipulation of science.
 Both as an author (latest book: Lobbytomie, 2018) and, in a former life, as a documentary filmmaker.
 She monitors industrial strategies — pharmaceutical, chemical, pesticide, food, alcohol, with a special monomaniac fondness for the tactics aimed at derailing regulation of endocrine disrupting chemicals in the EU.
 With Stéphane Foucart, she co-authored the “Monsanto Papers” obtaining the European Press Prize Investigative Reporting Award in 2018.
 She was also active in reporting for the “Implant Files” investigation coordinated by the International Consortium of Investigative Journalists (ICIJ).